istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 ## Installation

-- **Improved** helm value field names to configure whether an existing CNI install will be used.
-Instead of `values.istio_cni` the enablement fields will be in `values.pilot.cni` as istiod is the affected component.
+- **Improved** Helm value field names to configure whether an existing CNI install will be used.
+Instead of `values.istio_cni` the enablement fields will be in `values.pilot.cni`, as istiod is the affected component.
- That is clearer than having `values.cni` for install config and `values.istio_cni` for enablement in istiod.
+  The new setting is more clear than having `values.cni` for install config and `values.istio_cni` for enablement in istiod.
 The old `values.istio_cni` fields will still be supported for at least two releases.
   ([Issue #49290](https://github.com/istio/istio/issues/49290))

 - **Improved** the `meshConfig.defaultConfig.proxyMetadata` field to do a deep merge when overridden, rather than replacing all values.